-Despite the title fight being wrapped up in Japan, there is a lot still to play for as F1 heads to Austin, Texas for 2022 US Grand Prix.
+Despite both titles having already been settled, there is still all to play for as F1 heads to Circuit of the Americas, Texas, for 2023 US Grand Prix.

 Circuit: Circuit of the Americas

 Race Distance: 308.405km

 Tyre Compounds: C2, C3 & C4

 |Friday 20 October||Qualifying||10:00pm|

 - Having encountered bumps around the circuit last year, teams could use Friday Practice to explore the smoothness of the track layout and discover whether bumps still remain in various corners.

 - Despite Mercedes facing difficult competition to be second-best team, Hamilton has finished on the podium in 10 of 11 visits to Circuit of the Americas so expect him to be competitive here.

 - A clean start with brakes up to temperature will be key for those who find themselves in midfield heading into the tight opening uphill corner in the race.